-FBA vs FBM: 6 Factors To Consider Before Choosing Between Fulfillment by Amazon(FBA) and Fulfillment by Merchant(FBM)?
+FBA vs FBM: 6 Factors for Amazon Sellers To Consider Before Choosing Between Fulfillment by Amazon(FBA) and Fulfillment by Merchant(FBM) in 2023

 Ecommerce is expanding at an alarming rate and has experienced a significant uptick in recent years.
-In 2022, there are more than 2.14 billion worldwide digital buyers, and the trend is expected to continue in 2022 with global eCommerce revenues expected to reach $7.4 trillion by 2025 providing eCommerce fulfillment services is a thriving business, and online marketplaces like Amazon, Flipkart, and many more are at the epicenter for selling.
+As per online shopping statistics by Tidio, there were more than 2.14 billion digital buyers worldwide in 2021, and the trend is expected to continue in 2023 with global eCommerce revenues expected to reach $7.4 trillion by 2025 providing eCommerce fulfillment services is a thriving business, and online marketplaces like Amazon, Flipkart, and many more are at the epicenter for selling.

 As a result of the mentioned stats above, small company owners, investors, and individuals working 9-5 jobs are all coming up with online selling businesses each year, many are now flourishing.